practical-artificial-intelligence-841/website/content/slides/week2/week2.md

     - Neural network can identify and classify images it hasn't 'seen' before​
     - Neural network can't distinguish between multiple objects in image​
         - What happens if a model trained on MNIST is given an image with two digits?​
-- What are some real-world use cases for image classification?​
+- What are some real-world applicaitonsfor image classification?​

 ## Lab 1 – Getting Started​
-- Join COMP841 GitHub organization​
+- Join COMP 741/841 GitHub organization​
     - 2024-spring-comp-741-841​
     - Home for remote repositories we create in this class
 - GitHub Classroom roster has your Family name, Given name
     - When first "invited" to get access to a new repo, select your full name from the roster
     - A copy of the Lab 1 repo is created for your access only.

 ## Due Next Week and Required Learning Materials
 See **Week 2** module in Canvas.